Samuel-col/KernelDensityInference/README.md

 ## Documentation

 Currently there is not available documentation but I hope that the examples in the test file `inferenciaDensidadKernel_test.jl` can help you to understand how to load and use the module contained in `inferenciaDensidadKernel.jl`.
+Don't forget to change the working directory!